BIOS3010/Module-5-multiple-alignment/README.md

 We will focus on the T-Coffee multiple alignment tool, a widely used multiple-alignment tool.
 To install this, we will first have to learn how to log into an external server.

-## 5.1 Logging into the UiO-network and your home space using the terminal
+## 5.1 Logging into the UiO-network and your home area using the terminal
 You already have a "home space" on the UiO-network that you can access whenever you login with your username and password on a UiO-stationed PC, or when you use remote desktop login.
 Similarly, we can access your account also through the terminal using the `ssh` command:

 ```bash